Venn: Resource Management for Collaborative Learning Jobs: Resource Scheduling in

 To tackle the scale of devices and jobs, \name aims to determine a job scheduling order, where each checked-in device is assigned to the first eligible job in the order, rather than scattering resources across multiple jobs.
 Such a fixed job order can minimize the scheduling delay while reducing computational complexity.

-With the objective of determining a job scheduling order, \name first groups jobs $\mathbb{J}$ into \emph{Resource-Homogeneous Job Groups} $\mathbb{G} = \{G_1, G_2, ..., G_n\}$ by their resource requirements, where each job group $G_j=\{J_i | f(J_i) = S_j, \forall J_i \in \mathbb{J}\}_{i=1}^{m_j}$ contains all jobs with the same resource requirement. \name addresses the problem using a two-step approach, with each step occurring at a different level of scheduling granularity, as outlined in Algorithm~\ref{algo:amg-sched}: (i) Determining the job order \textbf{within a job group} to optimize local resource scheduling (\S\ref{sec:within}). (ii) Then deciding how to merge the job order \textbf{across job groups} to ensure global scheduling efficiency (\S\ref{sec:across}). \name invokes Algorithm~\ref{algo:amg-sched} on job's request arrival and completion.
+With the objective of determining a job scheduling order, \name first groups jobs $\mathbb{J}$ into \emph{Resource-Homogeneous Job Groups} $\mathbb{G} = \{G_1, G_2, ..., G_n\}$ by their resource requirements, where each job group $G_j=\{J_i | f(J_i) = S_j, \forall J_i \in \mathbb{J}\}_{i=1}^{m_j}$ contains all jobs with the same resource requirement. \name addresses the problem using a two-step approach, with each step occurring at a different level of scheduling granularity, as outlined in Algorithm~\ref{algo:amg-sched}: (i) Ordering \textbf{within a job group} to optimize local resource scheduling (\S\ref{sec:within}). (ii) Merging orders \textbf{across job groups} to ensure global scheduling efficiency (\S\ref{sec:across}). \name invokes Algorithm~\ref{algo:amg-sched} on job's request arrival and completion.
 By breaking down the overall problem into two steps, we further reduce the problem's complexity without affecting the scheduling efficiency.
 We provide theoretical insights to show the effectiveness of this problem decomposition in Appendix~\ref{sec:irs-lm}.